francesco-bracchi/wabi/TOTO.md

 1. leaves of hamt maps, if the table depth is bigger than the hash, although almost impossible, must be handled as array maps.

+1. refactor wabi_obj to wabi_val, no reference to objects!